Jokepp/writeups/hackthebox/challenges/letter-dispair.md

    <img src="includes/letter-dispair-02.png" />
 </p>

-`mailer.zip` contains `mailer.php` which allows us to analyse the source code.
+`mailer.zip` contains a copy of `mailer.php`, which allows us to analyse the source code.

-A quick Google search tells us that PHP's mail() function allows remote code execution if the fifth parameter can be influenced by the user.
+A quick Google search tells us that PHP's `mail()`[^1] function allows remote code execution if the fifth parameter can be influenced by the user[^2].
 Checking the source code reveals that the code is vulnerable.
 Whatever we put in the "From Email" field will be used as a parameter.

-Following the article at [1], we enter the following string in the "From Email" field to create a publicly-accessible PHP file whose contents we can manipulate:
+Following an article describing how to exploit the vulnerability[^3], we enter the following string in the "From Email" field to create a publicly-accessible PHP file whose contents we can manipulate:

 ```
 relations@moi.gov.htb -X/var/www/html/rce.php